 - Commands (cloud-to-device messages): A one-way communication method where a device retrieves the command from a durable queue.

 For a comparison of these different approaches, see Cloud-to-device communications guidance.

-When a device first connects to IoT Hub in the preconfigured solution, it sends a device information message to the hub that enumerates the methods the device can respond to.
+When a device first connects to IoT Hub in the preconfigured solution, it sends a device information message to the hub.
+This message enumerates the methods the device can respond to.
 In the remote monitoring preconfigured solution, simulated devices support these methods:

 - Initiate Firmware Update: this method initiates an asynchronous task on the device to perform a firmware update.
 The asynchronous task uses reported properties to deliver status updates to the solution dashboard.